 Basically, a potholder is one of the easiest things to sew.
-Just keep two small 8 or9-inch fabric pieces with a thick inner piece like batting or flannel piece inside for insulation; bind the edges and you have just the thing you need to protect your hands from heat when holding pans/pots or whatever.
+Just keep two small 6 to 8 or 9-inch fabric pieces with a thick inner piece like batting or flannel piece inside for insulation; bind the edges and you have just the thing you need to protect your hands from heat when holding pans/pots or whatever.

 But there are many different ways to finish it – which is what I am trying to explain here.
-Each of the potholder tutorials given below explains a different technique of sewing the pot holder
+Each of the potholder tutorials given below explains a different technique for sewing the potholder.

 Maybe you need just one, maybe you need all of these.